 - Tissue biopsy of the tumor: A tissue biopsy is performed and sent to a laboratory for a pathological examination, who examines the biopsy under a microscope.
 After putting together clinical findings, special studies on tissues (if needed) and with microscope findings, the pathologist arrives at a definitive diagnosis

 - Sometimes, the pathologist may perform special studies, which may include immunohistochemical stains, histochemical stains, molecular testing, and very rarely, electron microscopic studies.
 Examination of the biopsy under a microscope by a pathologist is considered to be gold-standard in arriving at a conclusive diagnosis

 - Differential diagnosis to eliminate other tumor types are often considered, before arriving at a definitive diagnosis

 Many clinical conditions may have similar signs and symptoms.
 Your healthcare provider may perform additional tests to rule out other clinical conditions to arrive at a definitive diagnosis.

 What are the possible Complications of Irritation Fibroma?

 No significant complications due to Irritation Fibroma have been generally reported.
 However, sometimes the tumor may recur after surgical excision, if the removal is incomplete.

 The following are the methods used to treat Irritation Fibroma:

-- Irritation Fibroma is benign in nature.
-A surgical excision of the tumor is considered sufficient treatment and is curative
+- Irritation Fibroma is benign in nature, and hence, a surgical excision of the tumor is considered sufficient treatment and is normally curative

 - Also, the tumor does not recur after a complete surgical excision